 The Firearms Appeals Committee is an independent statutory appeals body established under the Firearms Act 1996.
 It is entirely independent of both the Victorian Government and Victoria Police.
 The Department of Justice and Regulation provides secretariat support to the Committee.

-The Committee only deals with the review of firearms licensing decisions made by the Chief Commissioner of Victoria Police.
-For all other queries relating to firearms and firearms licensing information, contact the Victoria Police Licensing & Regulation Division (external link).
+The Committee only deals with the review of certain firearms licensing decisions made by the Chief Commissioner of Victoria Police.
+For all other queries relating to firearms and firearms licensing information, contact the Victoria Police Licensing and Regulation Division (external link).

 How to make an appeal application